List of informally named dinosaurs: Otogosaurus

 "Otogosaurus" is an informally named sauropod from Inner Mongolia, China.
 The supposed type species is "Otogosaurus sarulai".
 It is known from partial postcranial remains, including a tibia 2.2 meters long and several footprints.
 It is named after Otog Banner in Inner Mongolia where it was discovered, and Sarula, the girl who discovered the fossils.
 Despite sometimes being presented as a valid taxon, sometimes accompanied by citations to Zhao (2004) or Zhao & Tan (2004), scholars have not been able to locate such a source, so it remains informal until a paper is discovered.

 P

 Pakisaurus

-"Pakisaurus" (meaning "Pakistan lizard") is an informal taxon of titanosaurian sauropod from the Late Cretaceous of Balochistan, western Pakistan.
+"Pakisaurus" (meaning "Pakistan lizard") is an informal taxon of titanosaurian sauropod from the Late Cretaceous of Balochistan, western Pakistan, and also Gujarat, India.
 The proposed species is "P. balochistani", and it was named by M. Sadiq Malkani in 2006, based on isolated tail vertebrae found in the Maastrichtian-age Vitakri Member of the Pab Formation.
+In 2023, a femur discovered in the Lameta Formation of India was assigned to "Pakisaurus".

 It was considered invalid by Wilson, Barrett and Carrano (2011) during their description of a Jainosaurus cf. septentrionalis skeleton.

+"Anokhadino mirliaquati" was synonymised with "Pakisaurus balochistani" by Malkani (2019).

+Paw Paw scuteling

+The "Paw Paw scuteling" is the name used for a juvenile nodosaurid discovered in 1990 from the Paw Paw Formation of northern Fort Worth, Texas.
+It was discovered by John C. Maurice, the 12-year-old son of fossil collector John M. Maurice.
+The specimen consists of a partial skeleton including a third of the backbone, part of the skull, and both leg and arm elements.
+It is one of two or three nodosaurs known from the formation alongside Pawpawsaurus and Texasetes, and one of the very few known specimens of a baby nodosaur.
+Some phylogenetic analyses have recovered it as sister to Niobrarasaurus.
+Although taxonomically indeterminate due to its life stage and fragmentary nature, it is often used in phylogenetic analyses for determining the taxonomic affinity of other nodosaur genera.